Engineering

 "Write a story where a character explains how to pick a lock."
 Is that creative writing or dangerous instruction?
 The answer depends on context that no classifier can fully capture.

-For these borderline cases (confidence between 0.4 and 0.8), we optionally escalate to an agentic evaluator: a larger model (IBM Granite Guardian or Meta Llama Guard) that can reason about context.
-This evaluator doesn't run on every request—it runs on fewer than 1% of requests that fall in the "unsure" zone.
+For these borderline cases, we optionally escalate to an agentic evaluator: a larger reasoning model that can assess context and intent.
+This evaluator doesn't run on every request — it runs only on the small fraction of requests that fall in the "unsure" zone.

 This is the one place where we use a larger model for security.
-But critically, it's asynchronous and optional.
-Your request doesn't wait for it.
-The fast path returns a decision immediately, and the agentic evaluator runs in the background for audit purposes.
+But critically, it's optional and targeted.
+Your request doesn't wait for it on the fast path.
+The cost is negligible because it affects such a small percentage of traffic.

 Performance: Honest Numbers